Driving club: 19th century American clubs

-The earliest coaching club was the Four-in-hand Club (New York).
+The Four-in-hand Club of New York was the earliest coaching club in the US.
 Active in the 1860s, they drove to Jerome Park Racetrack each year to watch the horse racing.

-The Coaching Club (New York) was established in 1875.
+The Coaching Club of New York was established in 1875.
 They organized annual long distance drives, the first in 1878 between New York and Philadelphia, 98 miles each way.
 Other drives were organized to cities around New York state, as well as to Connecticut, Massachusetts, and Vermont.
 The club's membership operated 46 drags, and the club itself owned the coach Pioneer which made daily runs between Holland House and Ardsley, New York for three years.
 Several members introduced the sport in France, organizing the Reunion Road Club of Paris.

-In 1890, Philadelphia started their own Four-in-Hand Club.

-19th century popularity

-Enthusiasts in Boston, Massachusetts formed several driving clubs (also called "gentlemen's driving clubs"), and so-called trotting associations, in the second half of the 19th century.
-They would race in three locations: the Readville Race Course, the Riverside Riding Park in Allston (later to be named Beacon Park), and the South End Driving Park.
-The most famous of these clubs, the Metropolitan Driving Club, conducted races for several decades, until the rise in popularity of the motor car caused carriage driving to lose its appeal.

-20th and 21st century

-A 2002 estimate by the United States Trotting Association was that there were over 500 members of the various registered driving clubs in the United States.
-Most of these driving clubs are small, holding driving contests at the home tracks before the regular horse races on the racing card.
-There are additional organizations dedicated to the sport of combined driving.
-Still others focus on the driving of draft horses and other non-racing breeds for primarily recreational purposes.
+The Four-in-hand Club of Philadelphia was established in 1890.

+The Ladies' Four-in-Hand Driving Club was formed in 1901 by society women, and flourished until automobile traffic made coaching impossible, some time after 1910.